Efficient electronic cooling above 2 K by niobium-based superconducting tunnel junctions: On-chip refrigerator device

+A key figure of merit in the quality of superconducting tunnel-junction processes is the normalized subgap leakage, typically parametrized through the phenomenological Dynes parameter \cite{Dynes1978DirectSuperconductor}.
+A set of simple cross-wire tunnel junctions was fabricated with a dedicated diagnostic stack (see Sec.
+S1 within the Supplemental material~\cite{supplementary}).
+Based on measurements of their differential conductance, the typical superconducting energy gap in Nb was found to be approximately equal to 1.44~meV in the operative range of interest, with relative sub-gap leakage lower than 10$^{-3}$, ideally suited to electron-cooling applications.

 Figure~\ref{fig:FIG1-device}c) shows the thermal model for the refrigerator.
-The Al electron gas is cooled by thermionic energy filtering of the tunneling electrons through AlOx to Nb \cite{Giazotto2006OpportunitiesApplications}.
-The electron system is coupled to the Al phonon system, resulting in $T^5$-dependent electron-phonon heat flow when Al is in the normal state~\cite{Giazotto2006OpportunitiesApplications}.
+The electron gas in the Al electrode is cooled by thermionic energy filtering of the tunneling electrons through AlO$_x$ to Nb \cite{Giazotto2006OpportunitiesApplications}.
+The electron system is coupled to the surrounding phonon bath, resulting in $T^5$-dependent electron-phonon heat flow when Al is in the normal state~\cite{Giazotto2006OpportunitiesApplications}.
 The Al phonon bath is further connected to the silicon chip and the sample stage at the cold head of the cryostat, but due to the large contact areas, all aforementioned phonon baths are assumed to be in equilibrium.
 Thus the relevant heat flows in the refrigerator are from the electron cooling and the counteracting electron-phonon coupling.
 The temperature of the Al electron system $T_\textrm{thm}$ was determined by junction thermometry (see below).